trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/deep-links.md

 results for, and redirect the user who needs to see the results to this URL.
 This allows you to show users route-plannings directly from your website or app, without any need to implement your own user-interface.

-{{% warning %}}
+{{% success %}}
-**New version available**
+**Not affected by ResRobot 2.1 upgrade**

-A new version of ResRobot is available.
-Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.
+The deep links feature is not affected by the ResRobot 2.1 update, and will continue to function the same under ResRobot v2.1.
-{{% /warning %}}
+{{% /success %}}

 ## Request and response